tmgthb/Autonomous-Agents/README.md

 [HealthBench: Evaluating Large Language Models Towards Improved Human Health](https://arxiv.org/abs/2505.08775)

-- HealthBench: introduces, "evaluating large language models towards improved human health", with all Conversation (Multi-turn interaction), Model (Large language model), Rubric Criteria (Physician-written evaluation rules), Model-based Grader (LLM evaluating responses), and Score (Evaluation outcome)-components, where "HealthBench is an open-source benchmark measuring the performance and safety of large language models in healthcare using physician-written rubric criteria".
+- HealthBench: introduces, "evaluating LLMs towards improved human health", with all Conversation (Multi-turn interaction), Model (Large language model), Rubric Criteria (Physician-written evaluation rules), Model-based Grader (LLM evaluating responses), and Score (Evaluation outcome)-components, where "HealthBench is an open-source benchmark measuring the performance and safety of LLMs in healthcare using physician-written rubric criteria".
 - The benchmark consists of 5,000 realistic multi-turn health conversations evaluated by a model-based grader against conversation-specific rubrics created by 262 physicians.
 - HealthBench provides a meaningful, trustworthy, and unsaturated evaluation standard for AI systems in health, enabling detailed analysis of model performance across different themes and behavioral axes.
 - Reviews Context-seeking of the conversations by analysing, if enough context to make correct decision is available or not or in case the model should seek more context to make proper decision.